This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Prepare a water bath canner, jars, and lids.
+- Prepare a water bath canner, jars, lids, and rings.
+Keep everything clean and hot.

-- Ladle hot concentrate into hot jars, leaving 1/4 inch headspace.
-Remove bubbles, wipe rims, and apply lids to fingertip tight.
+- Ladle the hot concentrate into prepared jars, leaving 1/4 inch headspace.
+Remove bubbles, wipe the rims, and adjust the lids.

 Notes